dgethings/gen_config/README.md

 ## Summary

-gen_config produces a Junos configuration based on a given template and parameters - supplied in a YAML formatted file
+gen_config produces a Junos configuration based on a given template and parameters - supplied in a YAML formatted file.
+This is a Ruby script that depends on the YAML, ERB, Ostruct and Rake gems.

 ## Usage